kwokcb/materialxWeb/utilities/README.md

 ### Flask Application Building

-- Run the <a href="https://github.com/kwokcb/materialxWeb/blob/main/utilities/build_flask.sh">build_flask.sh</a> script to install all packages found in the Flask folder.
+- Run the <a href="https://github.com/kwokcb/materialxWeb/blob/main/utilities/build_flask.sh">build_flask.sh</a> script to install all packages found in the `flask` folder.
 - For the OpenColorIO application the `materialxocio` package must be installed locally by cloning and installing the package found in this <a href="https://github.com/kwokcb/materialxocio.git">repo</a>.
 This package is currently not published on `PyPi`.

+### NodeJS Application Building

+- Run the <a href="https://github.com/kwokcb/materialxWeb/blob/main/utilities/build_flask.sh">build_nodejs.sh</a> script to install all packages found in the `nodejs` folder.

 ### Documentation